fastmachinelearning/hls4ml-catapult-framework/README.md

 5. Done!
 You can start working with `hls4ml-catapult-framework`.
 If it's your first time with the framework, please continue reading this README and read `projects/README.md`.

 ## Directory structure
-`hls4ml-catapult-framework` executes all of its operations inside the directory where you have cloned the repository (regardless of where you actually run the commands mentioned in "Getting started").
+`hls4ml-catapult-framework` always executes all of its operations inside the directory where you have cloned the repository.
 The folder is structured as follows:
 * `bin`: all executable scripts/tools are stored here.
 * `cpp-src`: the C++ code of the hls4ml Catapult backend is stored here.
 * `projects`: all hls4ml Catapult projects are stored here.